Suthar-Naresh/labs/README.md

 A place for all the android labs!

 ## What this repo contains?
-* This contains only XML and MainActivity java file! for all the labs.
+* Only XML and MainActivity java file!